Training Season: Music video

-Vincent Haycock directed the music video for "Training Season", which was released alongside the song.
-In the video, Lipa drinks a tea in a cafe, preoccupied by listening to several voicemails from former partners apologising and asking for a second chance.
-She remains undaunted, realizing that the men surrounding her are all trying to impress and capture her attention.
+Vincent Haycock directed the music video, which was released alongside the song.
+In the video, Lipa drinks coffee in a cafe while listening to several voicemails from former partners apologising and asking for a second chance.
+She realises that the men around her are all vying for her attention but remains unfazed.
 Lipa begins to think about what she is looking for in a suitor.
 She stays reserved as they begin to spin and the room descends into disorder.
 Upon its release, the video received over one million views within the first 12 hours of availability.
-Marie Claires Sophia Vilensky praised Lipa's hair in it as "a casual sunlit red that looks natural as ever".